 - Primary capital markets: the Republic of Slovenia became the first Sovereign in Central and Eastern Europe (CEE) to enter the sustainable bond market in 2023, with a €1.25 billion 10-year sustainability bond.
 The bond was the second and largest of its kind issued by the country and was issued under Slovenia’s updated Sustainability Bond Framework.

 - Debt advisory: The Dogger Bank Wind Farm, located off the North coast of England will become the world’s largest offshore wind farm when completed in 2026, producing enough renewable electricity to supply 5% of UK demand and power six million homes each year.
 The landmark £8.0 billion financing deal was delivered by 29 banks and three export credit agencies.
 BNP Paribas acted as financial advisor on the project and Mandated Lead Arranger.

 - M&A: Blue Elephant Energy (BEE), a Hamburg-based company, is a renewable energy platform covering developing, acquiring, and operating 67 solar and 13 wind power farms in eight countries across Europe and Latin America.
-BNP Paribas acted as a financial adviser to BEE.
+BNP Paribas acted as a core financial adviser to BEE on the trade.